hackclub/hackclub/workshops/gamelab/README.md

 First we need to make a sprite asset in the sprite editor.

-Click "Create Sprite".
+Click "Add Sprite".

-We can add our bird by using the `add` property on the engine.
+We can add our character by using the `add` property on the engine.

+You'll have to rename the sprite to match the name in the game script on the line that looks like `sprite: player`.

 ![GIF_MAKING_SPRITE](https://user-images.githubusercontent.com/27078897/153313678-649d619a-6de9-4ab5-8e0d-94edc1ab7b4d.gif)